 However, this is plenty good enough to capture pet hair and fur.

 If you want an excellent air purifier for dog and cat hair that doesn’t cost too much, this really is your best choice.

-So, be on the lookout for this feature when comparing pet air purifiers.
+So, be on the lookout for an Activated Carbon filter when comparing pet air purifiers for your odor removal.